CLOVES syndrome

 CLOVES syndrome is a rare overgrowth syndrome with complex vascular anomalies.
 CLOVES syndrome affects people with various symptoms, ranging from mild fatty soft-tissue tumors to vascular malformations encompassing the spine or internal organs.

 It is a genetic disorder that results from somatic, mosaic gain-of-function mutations of the PIK3CA gene, and belongs to the spectrum of PIK3CA-related overgrowth syndromes (PROS).
 This rare condition has no specific treatment and a poor survival rate.

-French doctor Guillaume Canaud published an article in Nature that demonstrate the efficacy of BYL719 (From cancer), an inhibitor of PIK3CA, in preventing and improving organ dysfunction.
-It seems this treatment is having tremendous and quick effects.
+In 2018 French doctor Guillaume Canaud published an article in Nature that demonstrate the efficacy of BYL719 (From cancer), an inhibitor of PIK3CA, in preventing and improving organ dysfunction.

 CLOVES syndrome is closely linked to other overgrowth disorders like proteus syndrome, Klippel–Trénaunay syndrome, Sturge–Weber syndrome, and hemihypertrophy, to name a few.